obay-mardini/NodePostgreRedis/Readme.md

   * Use sessions to change the route that users POST their names to so that it no longer writes the names and ids to a cookie but     instead adds a user property to req.session.
 Also change the test that redirects users who have not entered their names to the page with the form.
 This test should now look for req.session.user.

   * Add a /logout route that calls req.session.destroy and redirects users to the form for entering their names.
+  * Make a registration form and store the users's names and hash passwords in the database.

 <img src='ticker.gif'>